anotb/mass-rmv/README.md

 ### Running the Monitor

-Once your `.env` file is created, you can start the monitor.
-You'll be asked how frequently (in minutes) you want to check.
+Simply run the monitor script.
+It will guide you through setup if needed.

 ```bash
 python3 monitor.py
 ```

+On startup, the script will ask if you want to:
+1.  **Reset Configuration:** Say `y` if you want to change your RMV URL, ntfy topic, or the locations you are monitoring.
+2.  **Reset Notification History:** Say `y` if you want to clear the memory of past appointments and be notified about them again.

+After that, it will ask how frequently (in minutes) you want to check for appointments.

 ### Running in the Background